Questions? Call or text anytime πŸ“ž 818-446-9627

 How you begin sets the tone for the entire conversation.
 Avoid starting with an accusation like, "You never help me."
 That will immediately put him on the defensive.

-Instead, try a soft, vulnerable opener that invites him in rather than pushing him away.
+Instead, try a soft, open opener that invites him in rather than pushing him away.

 Script 1 (Acknowledging the shared struggle): "I know things have been really hard for both of us lately.
 I've noticed I haven't been myself, and I'm really struggling.
 Could we talk about it for just a few minutes when you have a chance?"